sdiehl/wiwinwlh/tutorial.md

 are only scoped to the type-signature and not the body of the function and it's rigid signatures over terms and let/where clauses.
-Enabling ``-XScopedTypeVariables`` loosens this restriction allowing the type variables mentioned in the toplevel to be scoped within the body.
+Enabling ``-XScopedTypeVariables`` loosens this restriction allowing the type variables mentioned in the toplevel to be scoped within the value-level body of a function and all signatures contained therein.

 ~~~~ {.haskell include="src/11-quantification/scopedtvars.hs"}
 ~~~~